Post

 .\de4dot.exe .\assembly.mal

-After loading the de4dot output file extracted_assembly-cleaned.mal into dnSpy, we can see it renamed symbols to be human-readable instead of Unicode escape sequences like \uE777.
+After loading output file extracted_assembly-cleaned.mal into dnSpy, we can see symbols have been renamed to be human-readable, previously being Unicode escaped like \uE777.

 figure 3 - cleaned output from de4dot showing deobfuscated symbols